 Ms. Kelley's publications include The Judicial Benchbook on Colorado Child Welfare Law, 2001, which she edited and wrote with two magistrates from the Denver Juvenile Court.

 Beth Kelley is a member of the Colorado Criminal Defense Bar, the Colorado Juvenile Defense Coalition, the Colorado Bar Association, the Boulder Bar Association and the Colorado Women's Bar Association.
+She volunteers for the GAPS committee which monitors the cases of clients with mental health issues in Boulder.

 Ms. Kelley frequently returns to the University of Colorado for Moot Court or other trial competitions as a volunteer to teach aspiring trial lawyers courtroom skills.